-Paul Turnbull BBS (Hons) Chief Investment Officer Paul has more than 21 years experience in the finance sector.
-He is the Chief Investment Officer at Salt, with primary responsibilities including management of the investment team, model portfolio construction, sector research and ESG.
+Paul Turnbull BBS (Hons) Chief Investment Officer Paul is the Chief Investment Officer at Salt, with primary responsibilities including management of the investment team, model portfolio construction, sector research and ESG.
 Paul started his career as a research analyst at Ord Minnett from 1997-2001.
 He then spent eleven years in Melbourne with JCP Investment Partners firstly as a research analyst from 2002-2010 and then as Head of Research from 2010 to 2012.
 Paul returned to New Zealand to work for First NZ Capital from 2013-2019 as a Director, Research with sector responsibilities including Transport, Gaming and Equity Strategy.
 Paul has a Bachelor of Business Studies (Honours) from Massey University, Palmerston North.
 Paul is also a shareholder in Salt.
-Roger Clayton LLB, BCom (Hons), MCom Chief Operating Officer Roger has more than 20 years' experience in the finance sector.
-He is employed by Salt in the role of Chief Operating Officer and has overall responsibility for operations, compliance and client relationship management.
-Roger started his finance career in 1997 as a key account manager in JP Morgan's equity derivatives middle office in London.
+Roger Clayton LLB, BCom (Hons), MCom Roger is employed by Salt in the role of Chief Operating Officer and has overall responsibility for operations, compliance and client relationship management.
+Chief Operating Officer Roger started his finance career in 1997 as a key account manager in JP Morgan's equity derivatives middle office in London.
 He returned to New Zealand in 2000 to work as an investment product advisor for Royal & SunAlliance.
 Roger then spent seven years with the Westpac Group from 2004 to 2011 in several roles including Senior Product Development Manager at BT Investment Management in Sydney.
 He then returned to New Zealand to take a position with ASB Bank Limited in 2011 as Head of Wealth Product for seven years before leaving to join Salt.
 Roger has a Bachelor of Laws and Commerce (Honours), from the University of Otago and a Masters in Commerce from the University of Auckland.
-Roger is also a shareholder in Salt.